MutatingFunc/mutatingfunc.github.io/content/blog/2025-01-30 iPad coding wishlist 2025/index.md

 # iPad coding - for professionals

 * In-app purchases, subscriptions, and all the monetisation capabilities
-* Xcode branding and/or a commitment to actually updating whatever the leading iPad IDE is
+* Xcode branding, and/or a commitment to actually _updating_ whatever the leading iPad IDE is
 * Bug fixes
-* Build targets & testing support (can technically be worked around with previews)
+* Build targets (including tests support)
 * No seriously, ongoing regular bug fix updates
 * Breakpoints
 * Crash reports